Roy Campbell (poet): Oxford

-According to Pearce, "...claims in a biography of Campbell by Peter Alexander that Campbell had 'at least two short-lived homosexual affairs' at this time may well be unfounded.
+According to Pearce, "... claims in a biography of Campbell by Peter Alexander that Campbell had 'at least two short-lived homosexual affairs' at this time may well be unfounded.
 Although it is possible that Campbell went through a bisexual phase at Oxford, Alexander makes no effort to justify the claim and chooses not to name the two men alleged to have been the objects of Campbell's devotion.
 He merely cites Campbell's friend Robert Lyle as the source of the allegations.
 Lyle, however, states categorically, 'I know nothing of any homosexual attachments.'
 This being so, in the absence of any evidence to the contrary one should perhaps assume that Campbell's friendships at Oxford were platonic."

 Despite his reading, Campbell failed the Oxford entrance examination.
-Reporting this to his father, Campbell took a philosophical stance, telling him that "university lectures interfere very much with my work," which was writing poetry.
+Reporting this to his father, Campbell took a philosophical stance, telling him that "university lectures interfere very much with my work", which was writing poetry.
 His verse writing was stimulated by avid readings of Nietzsche, Darwin, and the English Elizabethan and Romantic poets.
 Among his early fruitful contacts were C. S. Lewis, William Walton, the Sitwells, and Wyndham Lewis.

 He also began to drink heavily, and continued to do so for the rest of his life.

 London

-Campbell left Oxford for London in 1920, where he immediately sank into what he later dubbed, "that strange underworld ... known as Bohemia."
+Campbell left Oxford for London in 1920, where he immediately sank into what he later dubbed "that strange underworld ... known as Bohemia."

 Nina Hamnett later recalled, "Roy Campbell was about seventeen and very beautiful indeed.
 He had the most wonderful grey eyes with long black eyelashes.
 He spoke with an odd gruff voice and a funny accent."
-Campbell gifted Hamnett with a book of poems by Arthur Rimbaud and kept her amused by singing what she later termed, "Kaffir Songs," [sic] in the Zulu language.
-In response, Nina's friend Marie Beerbohm gave Campbell the nickname, "Zulu", which stuck fast.
+Campbell gifted Hamnett a book of poems by Arthur Rimbaud and kept her amused by singing what she later termed "Kaffir Songs" in the Zulu language.
+In response, Hamnet's friend Marie Beerbohm gave Campbell the nickname "Zulu", which stuck fast.